9 Critical Employee Engagement Metrics Every Company Should be Tracking

 Engaged employees are more likely to provide excellent customer service, as their enthusiasm and commitment extend to interactions with clients and customers.
 This, in turn, can improve client retention and revenue.

-Because there's no one single metric that gives a full picture of your corporate environment, it's important to measure a range of metrics.
+Because there’s no one single metric that gives a full picture of your corporate environment, it’s important to measure a range of metrics.
+Measuring engagement using various tools and methods, such as surveys and data-driven analytics, is essential to accurately assess employee involvement and satisfaction.
 To measure employee engagement, build your survey with a holistic approach in mind.

-Based on your employee feedback, you'll likely find three types of employees: Promoters, passives, and detractors.
-Promotors respond to this question with either a 9 or 10 and indicates high satisfaction.
+Based on your employee feedback, you’ll likely find three types of employees: Promoters, passives, and detractors.
+Promoters respond to this question with either a 9 or 10 and indicate high satisfaction.
 Passives tend to rate a 7 or 8 for this question, indicating a relatively neutral sentiment.
-Detractors rate this question as a 6 or lower and indicates they are unhappy or unsatisfied at their company.
+Detractors rate this question as a 6 or lower, indicating they are unhappy or unsatisfied within their company.

-From here, you can determine your overall eNPS by subtracting your percentage of detractors from your percentage of promotors.
-Therefore, in theory, a company could have an eNPS anywhere from +100, where everyone in your company is a promotor, to -100, where everyone in your company is a detractor.
+From here, you can determine your overall eNPS by subtracting your percentage of detractors from your percentage of promoters.
+Therefore, in theory, a company could have an eNPS anywhere from +100, where everyone in your company is a promoter, to -100, where everyone in your company is a detractor.

-It's generally believe that a good eNPS score ranges between +10 and +30.
+It’s generally believed that a good eNPS score ranges between +10 and +30.
 An employee net promoter score is a great way to transform employee sentiment into trackable data.

 Example eNPS Survey Questions: